Introduction – How To Enjoy A Museum?

 What museum do you want to visit?

-There are many types of museums around the world as well as small local museums which offer interesting insights.
-There are museums focused on a topic such as sports, music, or cinema and national museums which have a lot of different topics in one place, like the Natural History Museum in London.
+There are many types of museums worldwide, as well as small local museums that offer interesting insights.
+There are museums focused on a topic such as sports, music, or cinema, and national museums, like the Natural History Museum in London, have many different topics in one place.

 Where is your favourite art piece displayed?
 Is it on tour?

-A great way to plan a trip to visit a museum or gallery is to find something you are interested in and go to see it.
-Masterpieces like the Mona Lisa don’t move often but you may be lucky enough to catch your favourite art peice in your local museum if you keep an eye on travelling exhibitions.
-Art works from artists like Rembrandt and da Vinci tour around the world from museum to museum.
+A great way to plan a trip to a museum or gallery is to find something you are interested in and go to see it.
+Masterpieces like the Mona Lisa don’t move often, but you may be lucky enough to catch your favourite art piece in your local museum if you watch travelling exhibitions.
+Artworks from artists like Rembrandt and da Vinci are on tour worldwide from museum to museum.

-• What’s being loaned to the museum?
-Is there an exhibition on for a limited time?
+- What’s being loaned to the museum?
+Is there an exhibition for a limited time?

-• What do you want to see at the museum?
-(This is especially important in large scale museums with a huge collection)
+- What do you want to see at the museum?
+(This is especially important in large-scale museums with a vast collection)

-• What is the history of the museum and how did it start?
-This may enrich your thoughts of the whole experience of the collection as you know why certain things were collected.
-Some museums start from just a single persons’ collection.
-For example, The Hunterian Museum in Glasgow which started with the anatomical collections of William Hunter.
+- What is the museum’s history, and how did it start?
+Knowing why certain things were collected may enrich your thoughts about the whole experience of the collection.
+Some museums start from a single person’s collection.
+For example, the Hunterian Museum in Glasgow started with the anatomical collections of William Hunter.

-• Check out the collection – Some museums have their collections catalogue online for you to look through in detail and most have highlights of their catalogue listed.
-The Hunterian Museum is one of those institutions, click here to search for any object in their collection.
+- Check out the collection—Some museums have their collections catalogues online for you to look through in detail, and most have highlights listed.
+The Hunterian Museum is one of those institutions.

-• Look at their social media – You may find out about new objects in the collection, events or interesting work being done in the museum.
+- Look at their social media.
+You may learn about new objects in the collection, events, or interesting work in the museum.
 YouTube is a great tool used by museums to encourage and educate visitors.
-Try checking out a museums’ YouTube before your trip to get a feel for the place.
+Try checking out a museum’s YouTube before your trip to get a feel for the place.

 2. Plan Your Museum Visit Experience Ahead of Time

-There are a few important things to plan for before you arrive at the museum:
+There are a few essential things to plan for before you arrive at the museum:

 Food

-Food is only allowed in designated areas of museums (due to pest control measures) so plan meals around your trip or maybe visit the museum café hallway through to take a break.
-You can also pack some sealed snacks to eat in a picnic or cafe area.
+Food is only allowed in designated areas of museums (due to pest control measures), so plan meals around your trip or maybe visit the museum café hallway to take a break.
+You can also pack some sealed snacks in a picnic or cafe area.

 Accesibility

-It is important to look up the accessibility of the museum as some are in older buildings which makes disability access difficult or in some cases impossible such as the Anne Frank Museum in Amsterdam.
-Knowing the best route in and around the museum can help make your trip more relaxed.
+It is essential to look up the museum’s accessibility, as some are in older buildings that make disability access difficult or, in some cases, impossible, such as the Anne Frank Museum in Amsterdam.
+Knowing the best route in and around the museum can help relax your trip.

-Some museums and galleries offer low sensory hours for those who suffer due to overstimulation.
-Soundscaping is a common tool of museums which may cause issues for some who are sensitive to noice.
-You can get in touch with museum staff beforehand to discuss any spaces in the museum with these features and to ask about quiet hours.
+Some museums and galleries offer low sensory hours for those who suffer from overstimulation.
+Soundscaping is a standard tool of museums, which may cause issues for some sensitive to noise.
+You can contact museum staff to discuss spaces with these features beforehand and ask about quiet hours.

 Facilities

 You may also be interested in the facilities available such as toilets and baby changing facilities.
-Due to the older buildings a lot of museums and galleries are in the toilets can be unusual and hard to find.
-One particular Twitter page discusses the toilets at museums and helps people find out of the way bathrooms in museums and galleries.
+Due to the older buildings, many museums and galleries are in the toilets, which can be unusual and hard to find.
+One particular Twitter page discusses the toilets at museums and helps people find out-of-the-way bathrooms in museums and galleries.
 They also raise awareness for bathroom accessibility issues in museums and galleries.

 Pricing

-Pricing may be a consideration you have when planning your trip to the museum as there may be entry fees or paid exhibitions which you may not want to miss.
-It is best to look up the pricing of the museum or gallery before you arrive, and check for consession discounts.
+Pricing may be a consideration when planning your trip to the museum, as there may be entry fees or paid exhibitions which you may not want to miss.
+It is best to look up the pricing of the museum or gallery before you arrive and check for concession discounts.
 Also worth checking is:

-• Do they offer a locals discount (if you live near the museum).
-Museums often want to encourage community engagement which means they may offer discounts or free entry to locals.
+- Do they offer a local discount (if you live near the museum)?
+Museums often want to encourage community engagement, which means they may offer discounts or free entry to locals.

-• For Example, The Brighton Museum and Art Gallery offer free entry to residents of the Brighton and Hove area, with proof of address.
+- For example, the Brighton Museum and Art Gallery offers residents with proof of address free entry to the Brighton and Hove area.

-• For Example, Berlin’s Museum Island which contains five museums, instead of buying five tickets you can buy one which gets you in to all five.
-You can book these tickets online or at any of the five museums which make up the island.
+- For Example, Berlin’s Museum Island contains five museums.
+Instead of buying five tickets, you can buy one that gets you into all five.
+You can book these tickets online or at any of the five museums on the island.

 Avoiding Museum Fatigue

-Museum fatigue starts to kick in after around 2 hours in a museum, a major hinderance for the dedicated tourist trying to see the whole of a national museum in one day.
-Your brain can only take in so much and your feet will get sore.
+Museum fatigue starts to kick in after around 2 hours in a museum, a significant hindrance for the dedicated tourist trying to see the whole national museum in one day.
+Your brain can only take in so much, and your feet will get sore.
 The best ways to avoid museum fatigue are:

-• For larger museums it may be helpful to break up your exploration into two days, some museums even offer a returning ticket, so you can come and go for the duration of your trip, or for the rest of the week, month, or year.
+- It may be helpful to break up your exploration into two days for more prominent museums.
+Some museums even offer a returning ticket, so you can come and go for the duration of your trip or the rest of the week, month, or year.

-• Don’t worry if you don’t see everything, take your time to enjoy what you do see.
+- Don’t worry if you don’t see everything; take your time to enjoy what you see.

 3. Plan Your Route Around The Museum

-• Is there a set route?
-Do you want to start from the top or the bottom, what rooms do you care most about?
+- Is there a set route?
+Do you want to start from the top or the bottom?
+What rooms matter most to you?

-• What objects do you really need to see during your trip?
-Have a look online for where those things are and plan them into your route.
-You might not see everything in a large museum but this way you won’t be dissapointed.
+- What objects do you need to see during your trip?
+Look online for where those things are and plan your route around them.
+You might not see everything in a large museum, but you won’t be disappointed this way.

-• Do they have a map?
+- Do they have a map?
 You can usually grab a map at the information desk or online before you go.
-Maybe even take a virtual tour or check if the museum has an app, this is an upcoming options for museums trying to increase their accessibility to visitors.
+You could also take a virtual tour or check if the museum has an app.
+These are upcoming options for museums trying to increase their accessibility to visitors.

-You can even watch tours of previous exhibits or existing spaces in the museum on YouTube to find out more about what to expect.
+You can even watch tours of previous exhibits or existing museum spaces on YouTube to learn more about what to expect.

 4. Read Information Provided & Ask For More

-You don’t have to visit a museum blind, there is lots of information available before you go or to pick up at the front desk.
-Museums often provide guides, audio guides, object labels which are printed in large text for ease of reading, and even activities for kids visiting a museum.
-These are provided online or at the museum, it is always a great idea to check before visiting so you don’t miss out on new information or a fun family activity.
+You don’t have to visit a museum blind; lots of information is available before you go or pick it up at the front desk.
+Museums often provide audio guides, object labels printed in large text for easy reading, and even activities for kids visiting a museum.
+These are provided online or at the museum; checking before visiting is always a great idea so you don’t miss out on new information or a fun family activity.
 You may even find colouring sheets to bring with you that correspond to different galleries.

-Try talking to a member of staff, especially ones which are stationed in the galleries, they see the peices everyday and may be able to reveal some interesting secrets about the peices.
+Try talking to a staff member, especially one stationed in the galleries.
+They see the pieces every day and may be able to reveal some interesting secrets about them.

 An Interesting Example:

-This painting was created by a Northern Irish artist named John Lavery, and is displayed at the Ulster Museum in Belfast.
-When talking to a gallery attendant there I found out the most interesting thing about that painting, which is how people look at it.
+This painting, created by a Northern Irish artist named John Lavery, is displayed at the Ulster Museum in Belfast.
+When talking to a gallery attendant there, I learned the most exciting thing about the painting: how people look at it.

-Lavery’s careful use of light affects how this painting is viewed, your attention is first caught by her face, then travels down the belt at her waist, goes to her shoe where the light glints, then returns to her hand.
-When you watch visitors looking at the painting you can see their eyes moving in the shape of a diamond as they follow the light with their eyes.
-I never would have known if not for talking to the staff there, it was well worth asking some questions.
+Lavery’s careful use of light affects how this painting is viewed.
+Her face first catches your attention, then travels down the belt at her waist, goes to her shoe, where the light glints, and returns to her hand.
+When you watch visitors looking at the painting, you can see their eyes moving in the shape of a diamond as they follow the light with their eyes.
+I never would have known without talking to the staff there; it was worth asking some questions.

 5. Visit During A Less Busy Time, But Not A Monday!